SboneloMdluli/site/content/post/stochastic_pricing.md

 # Stochastic Pricing Models

-This post presents the theoretical foundations of advanced stochastic models for option pricing.
+This post presents the theoretical foundations of stochastic models for option pricing.
 We outline the mathematical structure and computational methods for European and American options under both the Heston and Merton jump-diffusion models, including the calculation of Greeks and barrier options.

 ## 1. Introduction to Stochastic Option Pricing